 Phoenix Art Museum is the largest fine-art museum in the Southwest.
 Its permanent collection includes American, Asian and European masterpieces, as well as contemporary works, fashion and photography.
 There are more than 18,000 works in all.
 The museum is noted for its Western American collection, with pieces by artists such as Albert Bierstadt, Frederic Remington and Ernest Blumenschein.
 The sculpture garden (with WiFi) and museum café are both peaceful urban escapes.

 The Musical Instrument Museum, which opened in spring 2010, is the first museum in the world dedicated to the celebration of global instruments, and its exhibits include music-making devices from 200 countries and territories.
-The instruments are both exotic (such as a Dominican boumboum trumpet) and famous (such as the piano on which John Lennon composed the song “Imagine.”)
+The instruments are both exotic (such as a Dominican boumboum trumpet) and famous (such as a 1975 Martin D28 acoustic guitar that belonged to Elvis Presley).
 Musicians will especially dig the Experience Room, where you can touch and play exotic instruments.

 As its name suggests, Desert Botanical Garden is an outdoor museum that showcases desert plants—and not just those native to the Southwest.
 Among the succulents that adorn the garden’s 50-acre grounds are endangered desert species from around the world, including Dali-esque trees from North Africa and sprawling cactuses from Mesopotamia.
 In winter, Desert Botanical Garden adorns its paths with more than 8,000 hand lit Luminaria bags for Las Noches de las Luminarias, a Phoenix holiday tradition.
 The garden is nestled among the red sandstone buttes of Papago Park, not far from leisurely hiking trails and the Phoenix Zoo.